Major League Wrestling: WWE lawsuit and new partnerships

 In February, Reelz reached an agreement with NBCUniversal-owned streaming service Peacock for the network's programming and live feed to be carried on the service.
 However, due to a pre-existing exclusivity agreement with WWE, MLW programming was blacked out on Reelz's live feed on the service.
-On February 28, it was reported by Variety that MLW's deal with Reelz would conclude after 10 weeks.
+On February 28, Variety reported that MLW's deal with Reelz would conclude after 10 weeks.
 However, in a statement made to PWInsider, the network confirmed that "No decisions have been made by MLW or REELZ and we are both committed to a good outcome for MLW, its fans and REELZ."
 On March 7, MLW filed an amended lawsuit against WWE, citing WWE's alleged interference with the promotion's deal with Reelz.

 In March 2023, MLW reached an agreement with the Premier Streaming Network to distribute MLW Underground Wrestling outside of the U.S.

-On May 2, 2023, a new partnership with FITE was announced, in-which MLW would produce live specials for subscribers to FITE+.
+On May 2, 2023, a new partnership with FITE was announced, in which MLW would produce live specials for subscribers to FITE+.
 The first event under this deal was Never Say Never on July 8.
-It would be MLW's first live broadcast since the 2019 Saturday Night SuperFight pay-per-view event, which was also carried by FITE.
+It would be MLW's first live broadcast since the 2019 Saturday Night SuperFight pay-per-view event, which had also been carried by FITE.

-On the August 24, 2023 episode of Fusion, MLW announced a new partnership with New Japan Pro Wrestling would begin at Fury Road on September 3, 2023.
+On the August 24, 2023 episode of Fusion, MLW announced a new partnership with New Japan Pro-Wrestling would begin at Fury Road on September 3, 2023.

 On December 11, 2023, MLW and WWE reached a settlement in the former's antitrust lawsuit.
 MLW's lawsuit was dismissed with prejudice on December 26, 2023.
 It would later be revealed in a 10-K filing of TKO Group Holdings, the holding company created by that year's merger of WWE and the UFC, that they had paid $20 million to MLW.